 Alternatively, if you’ve already had jobs and are considering a change of direction, volunteering is an important and fun way to try out different career options, especially if you’re not quite sure of where you want to go next.
 Indeed, volunteering offers you the chance to try out a new career without making a long-term commitment!

 It's clear the benefits of volunteering are huge – improved mental and physical health, new friends and avoiding loneliness, a sense of purpose and deeper self-confidence.
-In turn, all of these things will help to boost your overall happiness.
+In turn, all of these things will help to boost your overall happiness: a win-win situation for all involved.

 Main image: Rawpixel/Shutterstock